 The big stuff isn’t done, though I have one bit of small stuff for you: I published a short story at the end of October!
 And I got paid for it!
 With money!
 That’s a victory, as far as I’m concerned.
 Writing is good.
 Writing for pay is better.

-The story is called “To Plant A Tree,” and the fabulous Kate Lechler.
+The story is called “To Plant A Tree,” and the fabulous Kate Lechler narrated it.
 I hope you like it.
 I also hope that, if you like it and you’re a member of SFWA, you put it on the Nebula Recommended Reading list and put it on your nominating ballot under Best Short Story.
 If you’re a member of Worldcon, you can nominate it for Hugo.
 If you’re a member of the Nobel Committee, then you can’t do anything ’cause I think that committee imploded.
 Maybe get a coffee and work on destroying that institutional sexism?
 That’d be great.